 Nurse-midwives provide primary care to childbearing women in a variety of inpatient and outpatient settings including hospitals, homes, and birth centers.
 They provide care from a core belief that birth is not a medical event, but a very normal physiologic process.
 (MEPN applicants, see Specialty Area description page.)

 Every year nearly 56,000 U.S. workers die due to a workplace injury or work-related illness; more than three million suffer disabling, work-related injuries.
 Occupational and Environmental Health Nurses help manage and prevent these injuries and illnesses.
-Two roles are available: an AGNP-OEH (Adult Gerontology Nurse Practitioner) role, and a four-quarter OEH Specialist role.
+Two roles are available: an Adult-Gerontology Nurse Practitioner (AGNP-OEH) role, and a four-quarter OEH Specialist role.

 The Pediatric Nurse Practitioner (PNP) program prepares students to become clinical experts and leaders in the care of children and adolescents in ambulatory settings, focusing on underserved populations.
 Our students work with children across the health continuum, from essentially healthy children to those with chronic and life limiting conditions.
 Our graduates work as PNPs in primary care and school-based health centers, with a majority working in specialty practice.

-The Psychiatric/Mental Health Nursing Specialty Area offers Nurse Practitioner and Clinical Nurse Specialist (individual program) options.
+The Psychiatric/Mental Health Nurse Practitioner Specialty Area is housed in the Department of Community Health Systems.
 Advanced practice psychiatric nurses provide primary mental health care to patients seeking mental health services in a wide range of settings.
 This includes the assessment, diagnosis, and management of mental health problems and psychiatric disorders.
 The program allows for a primary focus on either children or adults.
 Advanced practice psychiatric nurses work in a variety of settings, including inpatient, emergency and community-based mental health services.
 They also provide services in settings such as primary care clinics, forensic settings, schools, substance abuse centers and recovery programs.